 Soft seats, cushions and blankets are all upstairs on floor 3 overlooking the check in area. – John S

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Minneapolis – St Paul International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Minneapolis-St. Paul International Airport.

 What to Expect

-Minneapolis-St. Paul Airport is a busy, modern airport with two terminals: Terminal 1 (Lindbergh) and Terminal 2 (Humphrey).
+Minneapolis Airport (Code: MSP) is a busy, modern airport with two terminals: Terminal 1 (Lindbergh) and Terminal 2 (Humphrey).
 Terminal 1 is the primary terminal, with seven concourses (A, B, C, D, E, F and G) serving most airlines.
 Terminal 2 has only one concourse (H).
 The terminals are connected by a free landside light rail service that continues on to the Mall of America and downtown Minneapolis.
 There is also a tram that moves within areas of Terminal 1.

 Given the difference in size between the terminals, it should come as no surprise that T1 has a greater number of services and amenities.
 Here, you’ll find the Airport Mall, with a handful of 24-hour restaurants.
 T2 has a more limited selection, but is, as a result, quieter and easier to navigate.
 The airport offers free WiFi and plenty of charging points to keep you connected and entertained while you wait.
 For those looking for a little added comfort, there are first class lounges that economy class passengers can pay to access.
 See Airport Lounges in the guide below for locations and access information.